dndg/PLCIdeOptaOTAExample/README.md

 ### Running an update server

-If you do not have a server that can server OTA updates but you still would like to test out this example, we provide a `.ota` in the `assets` subfolder of this directory.
+If you do not have a server that can provide OTA updates but you still would like to test out this example, we provide a `.ota` in the `assets` subfolder of this directory.
 The easiest way to serve this file to the Finder Opta would be the barebone Python HTTP server.
 To do so, execute the following command in the